tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Monet, Xxs, and BoBoKa are the same as TI10 Aster, but this season they added longtime Vici Gaming midlaner Ori to the mix as well as Aster.Aries academy player 皮球.
-The direct translation is 'rubber ball,'
+The direct translation is 'rubber ball,' but you're more likely to hear him be referred to as *píqiú* (kinda sounds like the Pokémon *Pichu*) or *Siamese Cat.*

 **How was their DPC year?** 1610 points